 Landscapes in gothic texts matter, for they do not only provide the settings but also are crucial for unfolding actions and even the ideas their authors want to share with the readers.

 Additionally, in some classical Gothic novels, it is likely that inside those haunted settings the female protagonist is kept as a prisoner under the dominance of a masculine villain.
-Therefore, the female heroine needs to leave the place where she is forced to live in by the tyrannical masculine villain.
+Therefore, the female heroine needs to leave the place where she is forced to live by the tyrannical masculine villain.
 This place is obscure, wild, and sometimes it seems to be haunted.
 For example, Udolpho in The Mysteries of Udolpho, a novel by Ann Radcliffe.

 But how does Anne Brontë’s novel The Tenant of Wildefell Hall changes the usage of the gothic setting when developing the actions?
 Continue reading to find out!

-*Be aware spoilers ahead!*
+*Be aware of spoilers ahead!*

 𝑾𝒊𝒍𝒅𝒇𝒆𝒍𝒍 𝑯𝒂𝒍𝒍 𝒂𝒏𝒅 𝒕𝒉𝒆 𝑮𝒐𝒕𝒉𝒊𝒄

 The first part of the novel is narrated by Gilbert Markham who lives in a small agricultural town.
 He is a farmer who lives with his mother, Mrs Markham, her sister Rose and his brother Fergus.

 One day, Rose tells them that a mysterious young woman had arrived to live in Wildfell hall, which had been empty and in ruins for so long.
 One of the conversations is the following:

 “Good gracious, my dear!
 The place is in ruins!